On Campus Employment

 Do I need to apply for a Social Security Number too?

 Social Security numbers are used to report a person’s wages to the government and to determine a person’s eligibility for Social Security benefits.
 If you do not already have a Social Security Number (SSN), you must apply for one in a timely manner before your employment starts.
-Please let ISSS know if you need to apply for a SSN when you come in to request your On-Campus Employment Permit Letter.
-We will guide you through the process of applying for a SSN and provide you a support letter to include in your application.
+Please let ISSS know if you need to apply for a SSN as we can guide you through the process of applying for a SSN and provide you a support letter to include in your application.

 For more information about SSN for noncitizens, click here.